partageit/vegetables/README.md

 ## Todo

++ configuration file: json
++ option: port and host
++ when started, remind the access URL
 - tag: activeDocument
 - tag: timestamp with local format
 - use path.join instead of + '/' + +++
 - parse links and images, directly in Markdown to add basedir
 - when walking: copy images and html files
-- configuration file: json and yaml
+- enhance output (with date and colors?)
 - review package.json
 - rewrite this README.md
 - if !./template use __dirname/template